-Haverford students and faculty are welcome to apply, as are Bryn Mawr students who are majoring at Haverford and working on projects related to their major coursework (unless otherwise specified).
+Haverford students and faculty are welcome to apply, as are Bryn Mawr students who are majoring, minoring, or concentrating at Haverford and applying for funding related to their HC coursework (unless otherwise specified).
 Students intending to apply for funding may schedule an appointment with Julie Miller (On-Campus Events, Off-Campus Conferences & Workshops, Community Engagement), Janice Lion (U.S. based Fellowships for Global Citizenship, U.S. based Student Research), or Stephanie Zukerman (international Fellowships for Global Citizenship, international Student Research).

 Travel Safety: The College will not fund projects in locations with a level four travel warning from the State Department.
 Travel to locations with a level three warning must be approved by the College’s Travel Council.